danman01/ebook-book-template/chapter05-making_recommendations.md

 ```

 ## Evaluating the Model

-Next we will compare predictions from the model with **actual** ratings in the testRatingsRDD.
-First we get the user product pairs from the testRatingsRDD to pass to the MatrixFactorizationModel **predict**(user: Int, product: Int) method , which will return predictions as Rating (user, product, rating) objects.
+Next we will compare predictions from the model with **actual** ratings in the _testRatingsRDD_.
+First we get the user product pairs from the _testRatingsRDD_ to pass to the MatrixFactorizationModel **predict**(user: Int, product: Int) method , which will return predictions as Rating (user, product, rating) objects.

 ```Scala
 // get user product pair from testRatings val testUserProductRDD = testRatingsRDD.map {
   case Rating(user, product, rating) => (user, product) }

 // get predicted ratings to compare to test ratings val predictionsForTestRDD  = model.predict(testUserProductRDD)